rclone/rclone/docs/content/docs.md

 ### --config=CONFIG_FILE ###

-Specify the location of the rclone configuration file.
+Specify the location of the rclone configuration file, to override the default.
+E.g. `rclone config --config="rclone.conf"`.

-Normally the config file is in your home directory as a file called `.config/rclone/rclone.conf` (or `.rclone.conf` if created with an older version).
-If `$XDG_CONFIG_HOME` is set it will be at `$XDG_CONFIG_HOME/rclone/rclone.conf`.

-If there is a file `rclone.conf` in the same directory as the rclone executable it will be preferred.
-This file must be created manually for Rclone to use it, it will never be created automatically.
+The exact default is a bit complex to describe, due to changes introduced through different versions of rclone while preserving backwards compatibility, but in most cases it is as simple as:

+ - `%APPDATA%/rclone/rclone.conf` on Windows
+ - `~/.config/rclone/rclone.conf` on other

+The complete logic is as follows: Rclone will look for an existing configuration file in any of the following locations, in priority order:

+  1. `rclone.conf` (in program directory, where rclone executable is)
+  2. `%APPDATA%/rclone/rclone.conf` (only on Windows)
+  3. `$XDG_CONFIG_HOME/rclone/rclone.conf` (on all systems, including Windows)
+  4. `~/.config/rclone/rclone.conf` (see below for explanation of ~ symbol)
+  5. `~/.rclone.conf`

+If no existing configuration file is found, then a new one will be created in the following location:

+- On Windows: Location 2 listed above, except in the unlikely event that `APPDATA` is not defined, then location 4 is used instead.
+- On Unix: Location 3 if `XDG_CONFIG_HOME` is defined, else location 4.
+- Fallback to location 5 (on all OS), when the rclone directory cannot be created, but if also a home directory was not found then path `.rclone.conf` relative to current working directory will be used as a final resort.

+The `~` symbol in paths above represent the home directory of the current user on any OS, and the value is defined as following:

+  - On Windows: `%HOME%` if defined, else `%USERPROFILE%`, or else `%HOMEDRIVE%\%HOMEPATH%`.
+  - On Unix: `$HOME` if defined, else by looking up current user in OS-specific user database (e.g. passwd file), or else use the result from shell command `cd && pwd`.

 If you run `rclone config file` you will see where the default location is for you.

-Use this flag to override the config location, e.g.
-`rclone config --config="rclone.conf"`.
+The fact that an existing file `rclone.conf` in the same directory as the rclone executable is always preferred, means that it is easy to run in "portable" mode by downloading rclone executable to a writable directory and then create an empty file `rclone.conf` in the same directory.

 If the location is set to empty string `""` or the special value `/notfound`, or the os null device represented by value `NUL` on